Bubble Watch: Who's trending toward the field of 68?

 Should be in

-The men from Milwaukee appear headed for their best seed since Buzz Williams took a team featuring Vander Blue and Davante Gardner from the No. 3 line to the 2013 Elite Eight.
-In particular, Marquette's wins in 2018-19 have shown an uncanny tendency to look better with age, as vanquished foes such as Louisville, Kansas State, Wisconsin and Buffalo have charted upward trajectories as the season's progressed.
+The one-point loss to St. John's at home was a heartbreaker, but the men from Milwaukee still appear headed for the program's best seed in years.
+In particular, Marquette's wins in 2018-19 have shown an uncanny tendency to look better with age, as vanquished foes like Louisville, Kansas State, Wisconsin and Buffalo have charted upward trajectories as the season has progressed.

 Before they started once again treating the Big East as their personal plaything, Phil Booth, Eric Paschall and their colleagues were perhaps better known to you for losing to Furman and to Penn.
 Those defeats aren't as bad in NET terms as you might assume (they fall under Quad 2, where they appear alongside seven Villanova wins), but they do hold the potential to cost the Wildcats in seeding.
 Put it this way, the higher Nova rises in the rankings, the stronger the qualitative contrast in the "loss" department will be with peer teams.